Mastering Vengeance Casting: The Ultimate Beginner’s Guide to Enhanced Casting Techniques

 3.1.
 Casting Mechanics

-A cast comprises two main phases:
+A successful cast has two main phases:

 1. Backcast: Loading energy into the rod blank.